-Source: Venn.
+Source: Venn by Two Sigma.
 The median and percentile columns measure the performance of each factor in the Two Sigma Factor Lens relative to the entire history of the factor in USD, using monthly data for the period March 1995 - August 2020.

 - U.S. Fed policy: In a speech toward the end of the month, Federal Reserve Chair Jerome Powell said the U.S. central bank will aim for inflation above its previous 2% target following periods where inflation runs below that level and would shift toward broad-based labor market goals, “particularly for many in low- and moderate-income communities.”
 1